tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 430. moor:-  grassland

 ### 16-DEC-20
-431. impasse:-  (also pronounced ampass) deadlock; plase or positionfrom which there is no way out.
+431. Impasse:-  (also pronounced ampass) deadlock; plase or positionfrom which there is no way out.

+432. Penetratde:-  gone through/into